owntuts/devviews/docs/java/springboot/AOP.md

 </dependency>
 ```

 - **Define an aspect class** that encapsulates the cross-cutting concern.
-An aspect class is a normal class annotated with @Aspect annotation.
-It can also have other annotations, such as @Component or @Order, depending on the use case.
+An aspect class is a normal class annotated with `@Aspect` annotation.
+It can also have other annotations, such as `@Component` or `@Order`, depending on the use case.
 - **Define one or more pointcuts** that specify where the aspect should be applied.
   - **A pointcut** is an expression that matches one or more join points in the application.
 We can define pointcuts using AspectJ expression language or annotations.
   - **A join point** is a point during the execution of a program, such as the execution of a method or the handling of an exception.